 A business systems analyst typically develops, applies or refines IT solutions to solve complex business problems — either internal or client-facing — and helps better position an organization to achieve its strategic goals.

 Different from a systems analyst, a business systems analyst is focused primarily on determining how organizations can best capitalize on their IT resources.

-"Business systems analyst is a hot skill set," says Chris Ferguson, vice president of Technology Staffing Services and Legal Strategic Accounts at the Robert Half Technology Recruiting Center.
+"Business systems analyst is a hot skill set," says Chris Ferguson, vice president of Technology Staffing Services and Legal Strategic Accounts at Robert Half Technology in Columbus, Ohio.
 “Professionals with these abilities are in high demand, primarily because there are so many companies doing mobile applications and other outreach efforts.”
 These outreach efforts drive application development, and the business systems analysts typically guide the organization's development processes.

 Skilled technology talent is in high demand in North America, and many employers are prepared to pay top talent well.
-According to Robert Half Technology’s 2014 Salary Guide, the starting business systems analyst salary in the United States is expected to increase 6.3 percent this year.
-Starting compensation is projected to range from $75,500 to $109,750.
-Similarly in Canada, a business systems analyst salary is projected to increase 6.4 percent.
-(You can use the Robert Half Technology Salary Calculator to find salary information specific to your city.)
+According to Robert Half Technology’s Salary Guide, the salary midpoint for a business systems analyst salary is $92,000.

 Business systems analyst job description